 The Type 26 frigate represents the future backbone of the Royal Navy and a massive leap forward in terms of flexibility of surface vessels enjoyed by the service.

-The City class will replace 8 of the 13 Type 23 frigates of the Royal Navy and export orders are being sought after by BAE.
+The City class will replace 8 of the 13 Type 23 frigates of the Royal Navy and export orders have been won with the design becoming the next frigate class of both the Australian and Canadian navies.
 The programme has been underway since 1998, initially under the name ‘Future Surface Combatant’.
 The programme was brought forward in the 2008 budget at the expense of Type 45 destroyers 7 and 8.

 The original working model for the ship put the length at 141 metres long and gave a displacement close to 7,000 tonnes.
 In late 2010 it was reported that the specifications had been reduced in order to bring down the cost from £500m to £250-350m per ship.
 By 2011 new specification details began to emerge of a 5,400 tonne ship emphasising flexibility and modularity.
 The new design is believed to be 149m long, a top speed of more than 26 knots and accommodation for up to 200 people.
 It is expected to have 60 days endurance and have a range of 7,000 miles at 15 knots.